-Signal Range Description Objectx Open input ("Objectx Open Status In") A link to a physical digital input.
+Signal Range Description Objectx Open input ("Objectx Open Status In") - A link to a physical digital input.
 The monitored object's OPEN status.
 "1" refers to the active open state of the monitored object.
-Objectx Close input ("Objectx Close Status In") Digital input or other logical signal A link to a physical digital input.
+Objectx Close input ("Objectx Close Status In") A link to a physical digital input.
 The monitored object's CLOSE status.
 "1" refers to the active close state of the monitored object.
-WD Object In ("Withdrw.CartIn.Status In") selected by the user (SWx) A link to a physical digital input.
+WD Object In ("Withdrw.CartIn.Status In") A link to a physical digital input.
 The monitored withdrawable object's position is IN.
 "1" means that the withdrawable object cart is in.
 WD Object Out ("Withdrw.CartOut.Status In") A link to a physical digital input.
 The monitored withdrawable object's position is OUT.
 "1" means that the withdrawable object cart is pulled out.

 Signal Range Description Object Ready (Objectx Ready status In") A link to a physical digital input.
 Indicates that status of the monitored object.
 "1" means that the object is ready and the spring is charged for a close command.
 Syncrocheck permission ("Sync.Check status In") A link to a physical digital input or a synchrocheck function.
 "1" means that the synchrocheck conditions are met and the object can be closed.
-Objectx Open command ("Objectx Open Command") OUT4 OUT.
-The physical "Open" command pulse to the device's output relay.
+Objectx Open command ("Objectx Open Command") The physical "Open" command pulse to the device's output relay.
 Objectx Close command ("Objectx Close Command") OUT1OUTx The physical "Close" command pulse to the device's output relay.